CSB5/CaDRReS-Sc/README.md

 # Introduction

 CaDRReS-Sc is an AI-environment system for robust cancer drug response prediction based on single-cell RNA-sequencing (scRNA-seq).
-It is a reimplementation of our existing recommender system ([CaDRReS](https://github.com/CSB5/CaDRReS), [Suphavilai et al., 2018](https://academic.oup.com/bioinformatics/article/34/22/3907/5026663)) with novel objective function calibrated for diverse cell types, accounting for intra-tumor transcriptomic heterogeneity (Suphavilai et al., 2020).
+It is a reimplementation of our existing recommender system ([CaDRReS](https://github.com/CSB5/CaDRReS), [Suphavilai et al., 2018](https://academic.oup.com/bioinformatics/article/34/22/3907/5026663)) with new features calibrated for diverse cell types, accounting for intra-tumor transcriptomic heterogeneity (Suphavilai et al., 2020).
 In addition to monotherapy response, CaDRReS-Sc can also predict response to combinatorial drugs.

 **Key features:**

 - Predict monotherapy and combinatorial drugs response in the presence of transcriptomic heterogeneity based on scRNA-seq and predefined single-cell clustering from [Scanpy](https://github.com/theislab/scanpy).
 (See [tutorial notebook](https://github.com/CSB5/CaDRReS-Sc/blob/master/notebooks/predicting_monotherapy_combinatorial_drugs_scrna-seq.ipynb))
+- Provide flexibility to train a new model from other drug response dataset.
+(See [a model training tutorial](https://github.com/CSB5/CaDRReS-Sc/blob/master/notebooks/model_training.ipynb))
 - Predict half-maximal inhibitory concentration (IC50) based on gene expression profiles and maximum drug dosage using a pre-trained model, which is trained from a public cancer drug response dataset ([GDSC](https://www.cancerrxgene.org/celllines)).
 (See [a tutorial](https://github.com/CSB5/CaDRReS-Sc/blob/master/notebooks/prediction_pretrained_model.ipynb) on predicting drug response)
-- Train a new model from other drug response dataset.
-(See [a model training tutorial](https://github.com/CSB5/CaDRReS-Sc/blob/master/notebooks/model_training.ipynb))
 - Robust to diverse gene expression platforms (such as microarray and RNA-seq) and provide an interpretable latent pharmacogenomic space ([Suphavilai et al., 2018](https://academic.oup.com/bioinformatics/article/34/22/3907/5026663), Suphavilai et al., 2020).

 # Usage